 “This project is a great example of how Joint Venture can be of service to our community,” explains Robin Franz Martin, executive director of the initiative.
 “We incubated an innovative idea for a project, proved the concept, and found a great long term home for the project to grow and thrive.”

 John A. Sobrato, long-standing Joint Venture board member, shares Martin’s enthusiasm.
 "With the food insecure population growing in Silicon Valley, the Sobrato family wanted to be on the forefront of new innovations for distributing recovered food," he said.
 "We hope other Silicon Valley philanthropists will sponsor similar vehicles."

 A La Carte’s first truck was underwritten by John A. Sobrato and Sobrato Philanthropies for $150,000 in September 2018.
 The initiative was also funded by CalRecycle’s Food Waste Prevention and Rescue Grant Program, a subset of California Climate Investments, that puts Cap-and-Trade dollars to work in low income and disadvantaged communities.
 California Climate Investments funded the project to reduce greenhouse gas emissions, strengthen the economy and improve public health and the environment.
-Since June 2019 Loaves & Fishes Family Kitchen has managed the operational aspects of A La Carte.
-This partnership will enable the initiative to grow and to have greater impact on the community.
-The reins were passed entirely to Loaves & Fishes on July 1, 2020.
-Contact: Mauricio Cordova or (510) 909-2209
+In June 2019 Loaves & Fishes Family Kitchen began operating A La Carte, with the transition complete in 2020.
+This new home enabled the project to grow and to have a greater impact on the community.
+For current information about A La Carte, visit www.loavesfishes.org/meal-programs.